mrcgrtz/dotfiles/README.md

 ## Installation

+**Warning:** If you want to give these dotfiles a try, you should first fork this repository, review the code, and remove things you do not want or need.
+Do not blindly use my settings unless you know what that entails.
+Use at your own risk!

 ### Using Git and the bootstrap script

 You can clone the repository wherever you want.
 (I like to keep it in `~/Sites/dotfiles`, with `~/dotfiles` as a symlink.)
 The bootstrapper script will pull in the latest version and copy the files to your home folder.